iiasa/gams_trace/gams_trace.md

 While the script is standalone and doesn’t rely on external APIs, its logic mirrors common GAMS practices:

-*   GAMS documentation on data declarations and equations (Sets/Parameters/Tables/Variables/Equations; LP solves) explains how model components are defined and referenced, which is what we statically trace here (GAMS User’s Guide—Language Concepts, GAMS—Modeling Basics).
+*   GAMS documentation on data declarations and equations (Sets/Parameters/Tables/Variables/Equations; solves) explains how model components are defined and referenced, which is what we statically trace here (GAMS User’s Guide—Language Concepts, GAMS—Modeling Basics).
-*   The CPLEX LP solve invocation `solve m using lp` and objective sense `minimizing|maximizing` follows the standard GAMS solve syntax (GAMS—Solve Statement, GAMS—LP with CPLEX).
+*   The GAMS solve invocation `solve m using ...` and objective sense `minimizing|maximizing` follows the standard GAMS solve syntax (GAMS—Solve Statement).

 > These references describe the constructs the parser targets and the conventions (e.g., `obj ..
 Z =e= expr;`) that let us identify and trace objective and constraints.
-(See **GAMS User’s Guide** sections and **CPLEX solver docs** above.)
+(See **GAMS User’s Guide** sections above.)

 ***